By Paul Noble

 Visual acuity is typically measured using a Snellen eye chart.
-Someone able to read line eight from a distance of 20 feet is considered to have ‘normal’ or ‘20/20’ vision (expressed in the metric world as 6/6).
+Someone able to read line eight from 20 feet away is considered to have ‘normal’ or ‘20/20’ vision (expressed in the metric world as ‘6/6’).

-The specialized letters in the chart are each created out of 25 pixels in a 5 x 5 grid that, on line 8, when viewed at a distance of 20 feet, are one sixtieth of a degree wide (or one minute of arc or minarc – written as: 1’), as measured from the viewer’s eye.
+The specialized letters in the chart are each created out of 25 pixels in a 5 x 5 grid.
+Those on line 8, when viewed from 20 feet, are one sixtieth of a degree wide (or one minute of arc or minarc – written as: 1’), as measured from the viewer’s eye.
+Being able to accurately read the letters on line 8 at 20 feet is considered 20/20 vision.
+Why ‘20/20’ you might ask?
+The first 20 refers to 20 feet.
+The second 20 indicates ‘normal vision’.
+(20/10 vision means you have twice the normal visual acuity: you can read at 20 feet what someone with ‘normal’ vision can only read at 10 feet.)

-Reading out letters is an easy way for the ophthalmologist to confirm what the patient is able to see.
+Reading out letters is an easy way for the ophthalmologist to confirm what the patient can see.

 This simple and effective method of measuring eyesight has been used for over 150 years: since 1862 when Herbert Snellen, a Dutch ophthalmologist, first published the chart.